CodingYodha/CamEdge/README.md

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+While this project was primarily developed by Shivaprasad at ElevateTrust.AI, contributions or suggestions for improvement are welcome!
+If you'd like to contribute:

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/YourAmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some YourAmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/YourAmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.
+   Please ensure to discuss significant changes by opening an issue first.

 ## License

-This project is licensed under the [MIT License](LICENSE.txt) - see the `LICENSE.txt` file for details (or choose an appropriate license for your project).
+This project is licensed under the [MIT License](LICENSE.txt) (or specify another license if preferred).
+See the `LICENSE.txt` file for details.

 ## Acknowledgements

+*   **ElevateTrust.AI Solutions:** For providing the environment and support for this project's development.
-*   **Streamlit Team:** For the awesome framework.
+*   **Streamlit Team:** For the excellent web application framework.
 *   **Ultralytics Team:** For the YOLO models and library.
 *   **OpenCV Community:** For the comprehensive computer vision library.

 ---

-**CamEdge by ElevateTrust.AI Solutions**
-*Empowering Vision with Intelligence*
+**CamEdge - Developed by Shivaprasad at ElevateTrust.AI Solutions** *Empowering Vision with Intelligence*